FAQ – Frequently Asked Questions

 Sevillians are typically very friendly.
 Most Spaniards appreciate when students try to speak in Spanish and are very willing to help you out.

 Most of the time, walking is the easiest way to get around the city.
 Another option is the public bike system and there are numerous bike lanes.
-Sevilla does have a public bus system, one metro line and a tram system in the center of the city.
+Seville does have a public bus system, one metro line and a tram system in the center of the city.
 Public transportation costs are relatively cheap.
 Taxi stands can be found throughout the city and are reasonably priced.
 Other options like Cabbify and Uber are good as well, especially late at night when the public transportation system has stopped running.

 In Spain there are many small stores of all kinds, clothing, or specialized in other things such as gifts, hardware, pharmacies, bookstores, beauty products, glasses, etc. There are also department stores where they sell everything, or shopping centers full of a variety of small stores.
 Local supermarkets are usually for food or cleaning products, so you will have to find the stores that meet your shopping needs.
 If you stay with a family, they will tell you where to find what you want.

-Sevilla is a very safe city.
+Seville is a very safe city.
 Most people feel comfortable walking around at night.
 There is a very low crime rate, and most people don’t have problems.
 However, there is a concern for pick-pocketers.
 As long as you are aware of your surroundings and you don’t leave your belongings unattended, you shouldn’t have any problems here.

 Wherever possible, it is better to bring only essential items.
 The electrical power in Spain is 220 Volts and it would be necessary to bring an adapter if you come from the United States, for example.
 The plugs and sockets are round, as in the rest of Europe.